karyateguh/Book-Recommendation/README.md

 Problem Statements:

 1. Which models can predict the best?
+And Why?
 2. How is ten recommendations from the best model?

 Goals:

-1. To find out which model can predict the best
+1. To find out which model can predict the best and how is the relevance to the user.
 2. To find out ten recommendations from the best model.